INTP Relationships and Love

 INTP Approach to Love & Dating

-The everyday small talks and chatter bore them.
-Personal questions such as ‘what they ate for lunch’ can horrify them.
+The everyday small talk and chatter bore them.
+Questions such as ‘what did you have for lunch today?’ can horrify them.
 Trying to approach an INTP with mundane talks about weather or even complimenting them on a new tie will not strike the conversation you were hoping for.
 Instead, to break the ice, it is best to find out the topic they are passionate about at the moment and have a sincere conversation with your own additional input.

 INTP chameleons – Do INTP have a different personality for every person they talk to?